zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/explore-automatic-deletion-flashback-logs/explore-automatic-deletion-flashback-logs.md

 1. Double-click the **Terminal** icon on the desktop to open another terminal window.
 We will refer to this terminal as terminal 2.

-2. In terminal 2, run the `workload.sh` script to generate some flashback logs.
+2. In terminal 2, run the `workload.sh` shell script to generate some flashback logs.
 Keep the terminal window open and continue to the next step.

-    ````
+    ```
     $ <copy>$HOME/labs/19cnf/workload.sh</copy>
-    ````
+    ```

 3. Wait 70 minutes.
-Every now and again, on terminal 1, refresh the list of files in the `flashback` directory to view the accumulating log files.
-In this example, the first log is at 19:30 and the last log is at 20:39, which is within 70 minutes.
+Every now and again, in terminal 1, refresh the list of files in the `flashback` directory to view the accumulating log files.
+In this example, the first log is at 19:31 and the last log is at 20:39, which is within 70 minutes.

-    ````
+    ```
     $ <copy>ls -ltr</copy>

     total 16986532